tomgxz/Kraken/REPORT.md

 #### Grid Preview System

-  The functions went through many iterations and changes while being developed, including a number of cases where the element would snap to seemingly random grid spaces, before realising that I had mixed up row and column at one point.
-The developent of both the drag-and-drop and resize functions was aided by the grid preview function in DevTools, that allows you to view where the grid rows and columns are.
+  The functions underwent many iterations and changes while being developed, including several cases where the element would snap to seemingly random grid spaces before realising that I had mixed up row and column at one point.
+The development of both the drag-and-drop and resize functions was aided by the grid preview function in DevTools, which allows you to view where the grid rows and columns are.
 It looks like this:

   <img alt="The in-built DevTools grid preview system" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/6.5_draganddrop_draganddrop_gridpreview.png?raw=true" width=440/>

-  My research into other solutions included finding similar systems, wherein users could see the grid spaces for where the element would land as they were dragging/resizing it.
-Squarespace, for example, used an image per row for showing the preview.
-As this wouldn't work with the way my sections are created, I decided to add a `section-grid-preview` element, which would contain elements for every rendered square and mimic the CSS of the `section-grid` element.
+  My research into other solutions included finding similar systems wherein users could see the grid spaces where the element would land as they were dragging/resizing it.
+Squarespace, for example, used an image per row to show the preview.
+As this would not work with how the sections are created, I decided to add a `section-grid-preview` element, which would contain elements for every rendered square and mimic the CSS of the `section-grid` element.

 ##### changes to /static/js/site-edit.js